avwx-rest/api-support-site/docs/tiers.md

 ### What happens if I hit the call limit?

 Currently, the API will return a 429 error code for the remainder of the day.
 The count is reset at 00:00Z every day.
-I'm currently working on an opt-in option to allow overage billing instead of cutting access.
-It should be available by the end of January 2021.
+You can always enable overage billing to prevent this from happening though.
+It will keep track of how many calls go over the daily limit and add an extra charge to the current billing cycle.

 ### What if I need a higher call limit?